cycfi/elements/docs/layout.md

 ## Scale Element

-Elements is resolution independent and elements can be scaled up or down to suit.
+The Elements Library is resolution independent and elements can be scaled up or down to suit.
 The default scale is 1.0 (no scale).

 ### scale